 6.6.
 The systematic evaluation of natural beauty can be a complex exercise requiring careful assessment and judgment.
-Natural England has developed a list of factors that contribute to natural beauty.
+Natural England has developed a list of factors that have been accepted as contributing to natural beauty.
 It provides a practical framework for an evidence-base which assists in making judgments about natural beauty in a rigorous and transparent way.
-The suggested factors (see Table 3) have been drawn from the landscape value criteria included in the Landscape Character Assessment Guidance 2002.
-They have been restated in Table 3 to show more explicitly which factors relate to natural beauty and which to other aspects of the statutory criteria9.
+The factors have been drawn from both past landscape character assessment guidance and precedent from previous designations.
+They are shown in Table 3 and more fully in Appendix 1.